A photo booth application in pure Python for the Raspberry Pi.

 Start the photobooth application using the command:

 All pictures taken are stored in the folder defined in [GENERAL][directory].
-They are named YYYY-mm-dd-hh-mm-ss_pibooth.jpg which the time when first capture of the sequence was taken.
-A subfolder raw/YYYY-mm-dd-hh-mm-ss is created to store the corresponding raw captures.
+They are named YYYY-mm-dd-hh-mm-ss_pibooth.jpg which is the time when first capture of the sequence was taken.
+A subfolder raw/YYYY-mm-dd-hh-mm-ss is created to store the single raw captures.

 You can display a basic help on application options by using the command:

 $ pibooth --help